kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This command is given exactly one thing on the command line, a DNS domain name.
-This command creates --- or re-uses if it finds already existing --- a private key and public X.509 certificate for the kcp server to use.
+This command creates --- or re-uses if it finds already existing --- a private key and public X.509 certificate for the space provider's server to use.
 The certificate has exactly one SubjectAlternativeName, which is of the DNS form and specifies the given domain name.
 For example: `kubestellar-ensure-kcp-server-creds